 Start by measuring from the top of your gooseneck ball to the bottom of your trailer’s king pin plate.
 Make sure both your truck and trailer are situated on level ground when taking measurements.

 Alternatively, if the truck and trailer are not together, measure the hitch ball and coupler heights.
 Next, measure from the ground to the top of the gooseneck ball and then from the ground to the kingpin plate’s bottom.
 The difference between those measurements will determine your adapter offset size.
 Also, measure the height from the top of your gooseneck ball to the trailer making sure you have 4-6 inches clearance over the bedrails.
 Use this measurement to figure out how tall an adapter you need.
 However, most have height adjustments of 6-8 inches included.

 Consult a professional, giving him or her the measurements you’ve taken as well as details related to your truck and trailer.

-What to Consider When Buying a Gooseneck 5th Wheel Adapter
+What to Consider When Buying a Fifth Wheel To Gooseneck Adapter

 Your trailer must ride level.
 Some adapters are a fixed height, while others are adjustable.
 The adjustable adapters are more expensive, so consider your budget when deciding what’s best.